esnet/pypond/docs/source/sanitize.md

         .to_event_list()
     )
 ```
-This would ensure that both columns are fully filled.
+This would ensure that both columns are filled independently of each other.

 ### Filling with the `Pipeline`